Contributed By Haiwen & Partners

 The first model involves numerous popular social media platforms in China (WeChat, Weibo, TikTok, Bilibili, Little Red Book, Zhi Hu, etc), whereby the influencer posts promotional content for soft-sell advertising.
 Successful influencers rarely adopt overwhelming product descriptions or direct brand endorsement.
 Rather, they take more creative approaches to persuading their audience, such as sharing personal experience or offering competitive discounts.
 Usually, social media sites are not qualified e-commerce platforms, and consequently, brand owners need to co-operate with e-commerce platforms for the stimulated consumer to complete the purchase.
 For example, there may be a link in the webpage redirecting the consumer to the online retail store where an order may be placed.

-In the second model, the platform (eg, Taobao Live Streaming) sets up a direct sales channel for various business owners to promote and sell their merchandise.
-In some circumstances, the influencer who promotes his or her own brand/products is the business owner him or herself, such as Zhang Dayi and Li Ziqi.
+In the second model, platforms (eg, Taobao Live Streaming, JD, Pinduoduo, etc) set up direct sales channels for various business owners to promote and sell their merchandise.
+In some circumstances, influencers who promote their own brand/products are the business owner themselves, such as Zhang Dayi and Li Ziqi.
 In some other circumstances, a business owner would hire an influencer to create a post or/and conduct a live stream to promote products online.
 If interested, the audience can complete the purchase within seconds, through clicking the product link shown at the bottom of the webpage or app page.

 An advertiser’s liability under the Advertising Law for the content posted by its influencer is determined mainly by two factors: whether the influencer’s activity is advertising under the Advertising Law, and the relationship between the advertiser and the influencer.
 When advertising is deemed to have taken place, the influencer may be viewed as the advertising publisher where the influencer is presenting the advertising content, or as the endorser where the influencer personally certifies the product or service.